jubayer1431/tal-e/README.md

+# TAL-E
-# tal-e  An image generation app by using Open AI image generation app
+## An image generation app by using Open AI image generation api